 Stay tuned for more in-depth information about PIM workflow as you go down this list.

 Another technique PIM includes is its content completion report feature.
 Upon embarking on PIM-Shopify integration, you are able to view and determine if all your product content is robust.
 PIM focuses your attention on anything lacking.
 That way, you feel reassured of what is complete and ready, while working on what needs polishing.

 Overall, PIM’s centralization of product data ensures your products are equipped for Shopify.

 2. Migrate your Legacy Data to Shopify

 Ecommerce is a promising industry.
-In 2019, over 12,000 brick-and-mortar stores were expected to close, from Payless ShoeSource to Lowe’s.
-Whether the reason is bankruptcy or rampant competition elsewhere, retail stores are finding it harder to remain relevant without a digital presence.
+In 2019, over 12,000 brick-and-mortar stores were expected to close, including Payless ShoeSource and Lowe’s.
+Be it bankruptcy or rampant competition, retail stores are finding it harder to remain relevant without a digital presence.

 A prominent example is the downfall of legacy Consumer Packaged Goods (CPG) brands.
 Longwithstanding companies like Procter & Gamble, General Mills, and Kraft, which have had a huge market share for the past few decades, have now been experiencing a shift.
 With the rise of online commerce, these classic industries that originally struck in at $2 trillion, are instead challenged by new, private brands.
 Today, people buy even their groceries online, through Amazon and other e-supermarkets like Thrive and Brandless.